N11 (South Africa): Mpumalanga

 It enters the city of Middelburg as Walter Sisulu Street.
 At the junction with Cowen Ntuli Street, the N11 meets the R555 and the R104 and they all become the road eastwards on Cowen Ntuli Street, which is the main road through Middelburg Central.

-Just after meeting the R35 Road's northern terminus, the R555 becomes its own road north-eastwards, leaving the R104 and N11 as the road eastwards.
-Just after the Eastdene Suburb, the N11 splits from the R104 to become the road towards the south-east.
-After the Nazareth and Rockdale suburbs, it meets the N4 Highway (Pretoria-Maputo Highway; Maputo Corridor).
+Just after meeting the R35 road's northern terminus, the R555 becomes its own road north-eastwards, leaving the R104 and N11 as the road eastwards.
+Just after the Eastdene suburb, the N11 splits from the R104 to become the road towards the south-east.
+After the Nazareth and Rockdale suburbs, it meets the N4 highway (Maputo Corridor).
 The N11 proceeds south-south-east for 55 kilometres to the town of Hendrina, where it passes through the town as Church Street and intersects with the R38 road (Beukes Street) in the town centre.
 It proceeds south-east for 50 kilometres to the city of Ermelo, where it meets the N17 from Eswatini (Swaziland).

 At the Fourie Street junction, the N17 joins the N11 southwards up to the junction with Joubert Street, where the N17 continues westwards.
-At Voortrekker Street south of Ermelo town centre, the N11 meets the terminus of the N2 from St. Lucia and Durban.
-From Ermelo, the N11 runs south for 97 kilometres, through Amersfoort (where it meets the R35 Road again), to the town of Volksrust, where it meets the south-eastern terminus of the R23 Road and becomes the Laing's Nek Pass.
+At Voortrekker Street south of Ermelo town centre, the N11 meets the terminus of the N2 from Piet Retief, St. Lucia and Durban.
+From Ermelo, the N11 runs south for 97 kilometres, through Amersfoort (where it meets the R35 road again), to the town of Volksrust, where it meets the south-eastern terminus of the R23 road and becomes the Laing's Nek Pass.
 Just after, the N11 enters KwaZulu-Natal.

 KwaZulu-Natal

 From Volksrust, the N11 proceeds south for 45 kilometres to reach the city of Newcastle.
 Just before Newcastle, the N11 is joined by the R34 for 7 kilometres until they split at an off-ramp north-east of the city centre, where the N11 becomes the Newcastle Eastern Bypass.
 After bypassing the city centre, the N11 proceeds south for 95 kilometres as the Ikhupe Pass, meeting the western terminus of the R68 (which connects to Dundee), to reach the city of Ladysmith.
-It turns westwards in the city centre and crosses the Klip River to reach an off-ramp intersection with the R103 Road adjacent to the Ladysmith Airport entrance.
+It crosses the Klip River in the city centre and turns westwards to reach an off-ramp intersection with the R103 road adjacent to the Ladysmith Airport entrance.
 The N11 joins the R103 and they are one road south-south-west for 2 and a half kilometers before the N11 becomes its own road westwards.
-The N11 heads westwards for 13 kilometres, meeting the north-eastern terminus of the R600 (which connects to Winterton), to reach its end at an off-ramp junction with the N3 Highway just south of the N3's Tugela Toll Plaza.
-West of this junction, it is known as the R616 to Bergville.
+The N11 heads westwards for 13 kilometres, meeting the north-eastern terminus of the R600 (which connects to Winterton), to reach its end at an off-ramp junction with the N3 highway just south of the N3's Tugela Toll Plaza (each ramp onto the N3 has a tollgate).
+West of this junction, it continues as the R616 to Bergville.